6. Dope

 2. The Big Short

 ‘The Big Short’ remains one of my favorite movies from 2015.
 With a simply outstanding cast, the film dramatizes events before and during the 2009 American housing bubble travesty.
-With the subject matter remaining technical and pretty much the same as say ‘Inside Job’, it is its fluent way which makes it worthy.
+With the subject matter remaining technical and pretty much the same as, say, ‘Inside Job’, it is its fluent way that makes it worthy.
 With its disarming maturity and utterly conscientious burden of retaining authenticity, ‘The Big Shot’ rises as a megastar and a wholesome movie.
-Its outlandish characters and offbeat pace revel through some fine work behind the camera.
+Its outlandish characters and offbeat pace reveal some fine work behind the camera.

 Read More: Funniest Comedies of All Time